Placement Groups Overview

 - Placement group is only available within a single Availability Zone either in the same VPC or peered VPCs

-- Placement group is more of an hint to AWS that the instances need to be launched close together
+- Placement group is more of an hint to AWS that the instances need to be launched physically close to each together

 - Using placement groups enables applications to participate in a low-latency, 10 Gbps network.